marinasundstrom/iot-concept/README.md

 This class mimics the HttpServer class that is available in the .NET Framework (desktop version).

 Using concepts similar to those found in .NET, it allows for easy handling of HTTP requests and responses, but using Windows Runtime API:s instead.

+### iOS app

+Basic app, built with Xamarin.iOS, that lets the user toggle the hardcoded pin 4.

+Uses the same structure and patterns as the UWP app does.

 ## REST API